Gigacore/ToneAIchemy/README.md

 ## Overview

-The **Text Tone Matcher with Ratings** application allows users to analyze and modify the tone of text using the **window.ai API**, which leverages the **Google Gemini Nano LLM**.
+The **ToneMaster AI** application allows users to analyze and modify the tone of text using the **window.ai API**, which leverages the **Google Gemini Nano LLM**.
 This application runs directly within the Chrome browser, providing real-time feedback on text tone and enabling tone modifications with a user-friendly interface.

 ## Features